GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253Aitem/functions/get_range/index.md

 ---

-1. Get the global range of the enqueued kernel if provided by a . handler::parallel_for
+1. Get the global range of the enqueued kernel if provided by a handler::parallel_for.

    **Parameters:**

-   **Returns:** Get the local range if used if provided by a parallel_for_work_item.
+   **Returns:** Get the local range if used if provided by a parallel_for_work_item. the values of the global range for all dimensions.

 ---

-2. Gets the global range in a specified dimension if provided by a  and gets the local range in a specified dimension if provided by a parallel_for_work_item. handler::parallel_for
+2. Gets the global range in a specified dimension if provided by a handler::parallel_for and gets the local range in a specified dimension if provided by a parallel_for_work_item.

    **Parameters:**